 Jim Ziolkowski is the Founder, President and CEO of buildOn, a non-profit organization that builds schools in developing countries while also running after school service programs in America’s toughest inner-cities.
 At home or abroad, Jim’s goal is to break the cycle of poverty, illiteracy and low expectations through service and education.
 Inspired by his own travels to some of the most impoverished countries in the world and his experiences living in Harlem, Jim derailed his fast-track career in corporate finance at GE to dedicate his life to buildOn.

 buildOn empowers inner-city teens to transform their neighborhoods through intensive community service and to change the world by building schools in some of the economically poorest countries in the world.
 For the past 25 years, they have successfully helped 2 million people.
 In the U.S., more than 100,000 buildOn youth have contributed more than 1.8M hours of service, working with elders, the homeless, and those with learning disabilities, 93% of these youth have graduated high school and gone on to college.
-Internationally, they recently broke ground on building their 1,000th school!
+Internationally, they have built more than 1,196 schools in seven countries: Burkina Faso, Haiti, Mali, Malawi, Nepal, Nicaragua and Senegal.
 Collectively, more than 1 million children, parents and grand-parents have attended these schools.

 The seeds for buildOn were planted when Jim was hitchhiking and backpacking around the world after graduating from college in 1989.
 During a twenty-seven-day hike into the Himalayas, Jim came upon a village in Nepal that was in the midst of a two-day celebration for the opening of a school.
 For the last several months, he had witnessed the immense suffering caused by extreme poverty.
 But in this village he saw something different.
 He saw the hope and courage of a community, and it all revolved around education.